dokun1/Lumina/README.md

 ### Logging

 Lumina allows you to set a level of logging for actions happening within the module.
-The logger in use is [HeliumLogger](https://github.com/IBM-Swift/HeliumLogger), made by the [Swift@IBM](https://github.com/IBM-Swift) team.
+The logger in use is [swift-log](https://github.com/apple/swift-log), made by the [Swift Server Working Group](https://github.com/swift-server) team.
 The deeper your level of logging, the more you'll see in your console.

 **NB**: While Lumina is licensed by the MIT license, [swift-log](https://github.com/apple/swift-log) is licensed by [Apache 2.0](https://github.com/apple/swift-log/blob/master/LICENSE.txt).
 A copy of the license is also included in the source code.